Flollipop/mails_text_to_csv/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Intro

-This is a project made in the hurry to help a friend who needed a quick utils to parse mails from unformatted messy text and transform it to a csv file.
+This is a project made in the hurry to help a friend who needed a quick tool to parse mails from unformatted messy text and transform it to a csv file containing only those mails.
-The emails need to be processed in the user browser locally.
+When I started the project I had some requirements from the end user, the emails need to be processed in the client browser locally and the user can't run a script directly on his device.

+First, I wasn't planning to let this on my github, but when I finished I thought it will be nice to let this tiny project on my repo and tests some new stuff on it like react-testing-library.

 A deploy of this repo can be found at this address : [https://mails-text-to-csv.herokuapp.com/](https://mails-text-to-csv.herokuapp.com/)